-The total amount of special assessments paid at June 30, 2008 was \$562.
-The County is not liable for this; rather, it acts solely as an agent for the property owners, who are liable for the debt, by collecting the assessments, forwarding the collections to bondholders, and initiating foreclosure proceedings, if appropriate.
+The total amount of special assessments paid at June 30, 2009 was \$3,474.
+Special Assessments include both debt collection activity and fees for services provided by the special district.
+The County is not liable for this; rather, it acts solely as an agent for the special district, who are liable for the debt or providing the services.
 Accordingly, this liability is not reflected in these financial statements.
+The assessments are added to the tax bill in accordance with proposition 218.